at-cg/RAFT/README.md

 ../hifiasm/hifiasm -o finalasm -t4 -r1 fragmented.reads.fasta 2> finalasm.log
 ls finalasm*p_ctg.gfa
 ```
 Users are recommended to increase the thread count depending on the number of the cores available for use.
-At our end, RAFT-hifiasm workflow takes about 9 hours and ~100 GB RAM on a [Perlmutter CPU-based node](https://docs.nersc.gov/systems/perlmutter/architecture/) to process 32x ONT Duplex human data.
+RAFT-hifiasm workflow takes about 9 hours and ~100 GB RAM using 128 threads on a [Perlmutter CPU-based node](https://docs.nersc.gov/systems/perlmutter/architecture/) to process 32x ONT Duplex human data.

 ## <a name="use"></a>Usage Details